cabforum/servercert/docs/BR.md

 **Unregistered Domain Name**: A Domain Name that is not a Registered Domain Name.

-**Valid Certificate**: A Certificate that passes the validation procedure specified in RFC 5280.
+**Valid Certificate**: A Certificate that passes the validation procedure specified in [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280).

 **Validation Specialist**: Someone who performs the information verification duties specified by these Requirements.

-**Validity Period**: From RFC 5280 (<https://tools.ietf.org/html/rfc5280>): "The period of time from notBefore through notAfter, inclusive."
+**Validity Period**: From [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280): "The period of time from notBefore through notAfter, inclusive."

-**WHOIS**: Information retrieved directly from the Domain Name Registrar or registry operator via the protocol defined in RFC 3912, the Registry Data Access Protocol defined in RFC 9082, or an HTTPS website.
+**WHOIS**: Information retrieved directly from the Domain Name Registrar or registry operator via the protocol defined in [RFC 3912](https://datatracker.ietf.org/doc/html/rfc3912), the Registry Data Access Protocol defined in [RFC 9082](https://datatracker.ietf.org/doc/html/rfc9082), or an HTTPS website.

 **Wildcard Certificate**: A Certificate containing at least one Wildcard Domain Name in the Subject Alternative Names in the Certificate.

 **Wildcard Domain Name**: A string starting with "\*."
 (U+002A ASTERISK, U+002E FULL STOP) immediately followed by a Fully-Qualified Domain Name.

-**XN-Label**: From RFC 5890 (<https://tools.ietf.org/html/rfc5890>): "The class of labels that begin with the prefix `"xn--"` (case independent), but otherwise conform to the rules for LDH labels."
+**XN-Label**: From [RFC 5890](https://datatracker.ietf.org/doc/html/rfc5890): "The class of labels that begin with the prefix `"xn--"` (case independent), but otherwise conform to the rules for LDH labels."

 ### 1.6.2 Acronyms